emanueles/datavis-course/resources.md

 * [storytelling with data podcast](http://www.storytellingwithdata.com/podcast/): A podcast by Cole Nussbaumer Knaflic that covers topics related to data storytelling, better presentations, and all things data viz.

 * [The PolicyViz Podcast](https://policyviz.com/podcast/): This series is hosted by the Jon Schwabish, an economist, data visualization and presentation skills specialist, as well as founder of [PolicyViz](https://policyviz.com/).
 PolicyViz is a resource that helps business professionals do a better job processing, analyzing, sharing, and presenting data.
 The podcast features tutorials, best practices, and some of the most prominent leaders in the fields of data visualization and presentation skills.

+* [Data Viz Today](https://dataviztoday.com/): A podcast hosted by Alli Torban that helps you create effective data visualizations.
+She shares the latest tools and methods that she’s discovered while on the job and interviewing top designers.